 Much like content and social media marketing, it’s essential to have a strategy when it comes to CSR.
 Your firm should not indiscriminately choose a cause to support, as it should be more of a conscientious decision.
-It may seem overwhelming to decide where to focus your effort because there are a multitude of non-profit organizations doing meaningful charitable work.
+It may seem overwhelming to decide where to focus your effort because there is a multitude of non-profit organizations doing meaningful charitable work.
 However, it’s important to think about what your employees and clients are passionate about.
+56% of consumers say that too many brands are using societal issues as a marketing ploy.
+So, do proper research and choose a cause that aligns with the values of your firm.

 You may want to consider your practice areas or the niche industries you provide services for.
 What types of causes correlate with them?
 For example, if you work in immigration law it may make sense to engage in pro bono work for organizations that help immigrants.
 If you specialize in health law, you may want to partner with a hospital or health-related non-profit organization.